-Applicants should have a good first degree (2:1 or equivalent) in any subject or a good 2:2 (or equivalent) and at least two years relevant work experience.
+Applicants should have a good first degree (2:1 or equivalent) in any subject, or, alternatively, a good 2:2 (or equivalent) with at least two years relevant work experience.
 Please note that preference may be given to students with some prior study of business management.

 Please contact the postgraduate administrator if you would like clarification of your eligibility for any of the Masters programmes.

 China: offers range from 80 to 85 in the four year bachelor’s degree.
 Diplomas are not accepted.

 Greece: GPA of at least 6.5 in undergraduate degree